 - Ranked by Niche

-in 2016 as the nation's top-ranked high school faculty, all full-time faculty hold advanced degrees in the subject area in which they teach, 70 percent hold a Ph.D. or other terminal degree (e.g. MFA).
+in 2019 as the nation's third-best public high school faculty, all full-time faculty hold advanced degrees in the subject area in which they teach, 70 percent hold a Ph.D. or other terminal degree (e.g. MFA).
 Half the faculty has at least 10 years of teaching experience at LSMSA; eight faculty members have served more than 20years.
 LSMSA faculty meet accreditation standards set by the Southern Association of Colleges and Schools for undergraduate college faculty.

 A College Curriculum